3rd July 2018

 For those with the time to spare, our epic 47-day Great Silk Road Adventure travels the entire route end-to-end, through six contrasting countries and 15 UNESCO sites.

 “Surprisingly better than expected!” most of our travellers delight in telling us.

 Signature dishes include laghman (hand-pulled noodles with meat) and plov (a slow-cooked rice dish - see photo above).
 Whilst there is a lot of meat, the region is not as un-vegetarian friendly as you might assume.
 From pumpkin-stuffed dumplings to beetroot soup and an abundance of aubergine and fresh tomato salads, there is plenty by way of meat-free alternatives.

 Read our blog on the food of the Silk Road from Wild Frontiers' Mike, who spent time there last summer.
 Travel and food writer Caroline Eden has recently published a wonderful cookery book Samarkand celebrating the cuisine of Central Asia and we discuss the main flavours and popular dishes with her here.

 Travelling to Central Asia and the Silk Road, like travelling anywhere, requires an open mind and a respect for different cultures.
 With these in hand, you are bound to have both a revealing and rewarding visit.
 Particular issues crop up from country to country and on any of our trips we will always send you detailed notes on anything to be aware of beforehand.

 Examples of such issues include things like pretty vigorous border checks into countries like Uzbekistan, alongside alcohol not being permitted and women being required to cover their hair in Iran.
-Find out what to wear in Iran in our blog.

 For British and American nationals, clients will need to get visas before travelling to most Silk Road countries.
 The exception is Kyrgyzstan, which is simply a stamp on arrival.